---

 Before submitting work with Privy:

-- [ ] App ID and App Secret are stored securely (environment variables, not hardcoded)
+- [ ] App ID and App Secret are correctly configured in environment variables

-- [ ] `PrivyProvider` wraps all components using Privy hooks
+- [ ] `PrivyProvider` wraps the app and `ready` state is checked before using Privy

-- [ ] Webhook endpoint is configured and signature verification is implemented
+- [ ] Webhook endpoint is configured, signed, and verified before processing

-- [ ] Error handling covers common cases (policy_violation, insufficient_funds, request_expired)
+- [ ] Error handling covers rate limits (HTTP 429) with exponential backoff

 ## Resources